AshwiniTembhurne/career_track_project/README.md

 - **Sprint 2**: Job application management features.
 - **Sprint 3**: Admin panel and user management.
 - **Sprint 4**: Responsive design and final testing.

+## Features

+- **User Registration and Authentication**: Secure registration and login system with user roles (admin and standard user).
+- **Dashboard**: Personalized user dashboard showing the status of job applications.
+- **Admin Panel**: An admin dashboard with additional controls, including user management and application tracking.
+- **Job Application Management**: Users can add, edit, view, and delete job applications, along with the ability to track their status.
+- **Responsive Design**: Fully responsive design ensuring usability across mobile, tablet, and desktop devices.
+- **Notifications**: Alert system for successful actions like logging in, signing up, and managing applications.

 ## Testing